Surveying the complex three Higgs doublet model with Machine Learning: Acknowledgments

 \section{Acknowledgments}

 This work is supported in part by the Portuguese Fundação para a Ciência e Tecnologia (FCT) through the PRR (Recovery and Resilience Plan), within the scope of the investment "RE-C06-i06 - Science Plus Capacity Building", measure "RE-C06-i06.m02 - Reinforcement of financing for International Partnerships in Science, Technology and Innovation of the PRR", under the project with reference 2024.01362.CERN.
-The work of the authors is also supported by FCT under Contracts UIDB/00777/2020, and UIDP/00777/2020.
+The work of the authors is also supported by FCT under Contracts UID/00777/2025 (https://doi.org/10.54499/UID/00777/2025).
 The FCT projects are partially funded through POCTI (FEDER), COMPETE, QREN, and the EU.
 The work of R. Boto is also supported by FCT with the PhD grant PRT/BD/152268/2021.